Terms and Agreement

 All giveaway items must comply with all guidelines and codes regarding the relationship between the pharmaceutical and medical device/equipment industry healthcare professionals.
 All items to be distributed must be useful to the participants at the meeting and/or in the professional activities of the booth visitor.
 Distribution of descriptive product literature is permitted.

 Food and beverages may be distributed but must be purchased through the host venue or additional fees may apply.
 Other items may be distributed from the booth with written approval by the ASHI Meeting Manager.

-All requests must be submitted to ASHI for review and approval will be confirmed in advance of the meeting.
+All requests must be submitted to ASHI for review.
+Approval will be confirmed in advance of the meeting.

-Exhibitors who plan to use service contractors other than those appointed by show management must notify ASHI in writing on or before Friday, September 17, 2021, using the Exhibitor Appointed Contractor Form in the Exhibitor Services Online Manual.
+Exhibitors who plan to use service contractors other than those appointed by ASHI management must notify ASHI in writing before Friday, August 18, 2023 using the Exhibitor Appointed Contractor Form in the Exhibitor Services Online Manual.
 Independent contractors must abide by the following:

 - Perform all services in a timely and professional manner, in accordance with ASHI established deadlines.